 Profit-Loss is the core psychology which keeps the stock market running.
 Several theories have been established in both technical as well as in the fundamental analysis domain to cut down the losses and increase the profits.
-In tandem to these theories, several stock market experts have emerged offline and online by recommending buy-sell scrips to its users.
+Along with these theories, several stock market experts have emerged offline and online by recommending buy-sell scrips to its users.

-This article will help you understand whether these are really an stock market expert or commentator.
+This article will help you understand whether these are really stock market expert or commentator.

 The stock market is seen as one of the economic barometers of a country.
 A stock exchange is the main organism of the stock market eco-system.
-In India currently, there are 7 active stock exchanges.
-Of these exchanges, NSE and BSE are the most popular ones.
+Of the current active exchanges in India, NSE and BSE are the most popular ones.
 There are several debates regarding NSE or BSE which is better, for which an article has been published on FundsBase, discovering that certainly, NSE is more popular than BSE.
 In India, Securities and Exchange Board of India regulates the stock market.
 This includes all the stock exchanges and the financial intermediaries.
 SEBI has also provided a platform called SCORES where an investor’s grievance is handled directly by the appropriate authorities.

 Since the inception, stock markets have evolved as a very attractive hub to raise funds for corporates as well as earning opportunities for the participants.
 Despite the several stock market myths, recently there has been a sudden increase noticed in the figure of the stock market participants.
 All credit goes to the strict supervision of SEBI, the regulatory authority of the Indian stock market.
 This strict supervision is applied by the combined efforts of 20 departments of SEBI.